uksrc/archive-service/tap_detail.md

 W-UWS-TFMT-1 Not recommended UWS V1.1 ISO-8601 form or empty string (missing trailing Z) "-1" from http://localhost:8080/tap/async/1736170285329/quote

 -1 is the default string hard-coded into Vollt, I believe this is wrong and against the specification, I have emailed Gregory (Vollt publisher) to see if there's another reason that it's -1 that I'm unaware of.
+Update: Gregory says it was fixed in 2018 - however the '-1' is still there in my testing.
+This might be worth ignoring until we decide whether to continue using Vollt.